Center for Heart & Vascular Health

 Long-term Effects of Stroke

 The brain is the command center of the human body.
 Everything your body does is directly related to the signals coming from the brain.
-The brain controls all aspects of the person, including reading, writing, walking, talking, thinking and seeing, to the moods we are in and the memories we form.
+The brain controls all aspects of the person, including reading, writing, walking, talking, thinking and seeing, as well as our mood and behavior and the memories we form.

 A stroke directly affects the body's command center (the brain) and interrupts normal signals that are sent to the body.
 In other words, a stroke has the potential to affect any part of who we are and result in problems with intellectual abilities, emotions and personality, in addition to physical disabilities.
 These are areas which may change the daily life of someone who has suffered a stroke.
+Below are some effects of stroke other than weakness or difficulty moving the body.
 Discuss any questions with your doctor.

 Speech and language